 The following guidance is available:

 Specific guidance endorsed by the Cabinet Office for the youth sector, published by the National Youth Agency (NYA).
 This is the go-to for youth work provision and shows a ‘readiness level’, with guidance on what activity is and is not permitted.
-This is set as red, meaning that the following activities are permitted for under 18s (subject to a COVID-19 action plan and risk assessment):
+This is set as amber (Step 1B), from 29th March 2021 meaning that the following activities are permitted for under 18s (subject to a COVID-19 action plan and risk assessment):

 Guidance for the safe use of multi-purpose facilities.
 Where a premises delivers a mix of services, only those services that are permitted to be open should be available.
 These includes support groups that provide mutual aid, therapy or any other form of support where provided by charities, businesses and public bodies.
 Guidance updated 5 January 2021.

 Safe working in education, childcare and children’s social care settings.
 Guidance providing advice on 'safe working' applies to schools, special schools, alternative provision, children's homes and Early Years settings.
-Last updated 14 December 2020.
+Guidance updated 1 March 2021.

 As you undertake face-to-face delivery, the Government’s five steps to safer working outlines the key concepts to help all organisations become ‘COVID-secure’.
 It outlines five practical actions: